Choose another writer in this calendar:

 "The bodies of tens of thousands of soldiers buried beneath the earth had been waiting so many long years for his arrival, and now he was here at last, like a new Messiah, copiously provided with maps, with lists, with the infallible directions that would enable him to draw them up of the mud and restore them to their families.
 Other generals had led those interminable columns of soldiers into defeat and destruction.
 But he, he had come to wrest back from oblivion and death the few that remained.
 He was going to speed on from graveyard to graveyard, searching every field of battle in this country to recover those who had vanished.
 And in his campaign against the mud he would suffer no reverses; because at his back he had the magic power conferred by statistical exactitude." (from The General of the Dead Army)

 Ismail Kadaré was born in the museum-city of Gjirokastra, in southern Albania.
 His father worked in the civil service.
 Kadare grew up during the years of World War II, witnessing the occupation of his home country by fascist Italy, Nazi Germany, and the Soviet Union.
 He attended primary and secondary schools in Gjirokastra, and went on to study languages and literature at the Faculty of History and Philology of the University of Tirana.
 In 1956 Kadaré received a teacher's diploma.
-He also studied at the Gorky Institute of World Literature in Moscow.
+He also studied in Moscow at the prestigious Gorky Institute of World Literature, founded in 1932.
+A collection of his poetry was translated into Russian with a preface by the poet David Samoilov, but the institute failed to make him a Socialist Realist.
+Kadare recalled his experiences in the novel Le Crépuscule des dieux de la steppe (1981), in which the protagonist is adviced not to say a word about Boris Pasternak's Doctor Zhivago.

 In 1961 Albania broke with the Soviet Union, and finally with all other Socialist countries, including China.
 From the cultural standstill arose a new generation of writers, among them Kadaré, Fatos Arapi, and Dritėro Agolli, who was for many years head of the Albanian Union of Writers, although his work was occasionally felt to be out of touch with the party line.
 In Albania Kadaré first won fame as a poet at the same time when writers hostile to Hoxha suffered persecution.
 Kadare's attitude to the Hoxha regime was ambiguous.
 His first novel, Gjenerali i ushtrisė sė vdekur (1963, The General of the Dead Army), is a study of postwar Albania and begins in a pouring rain.